EMDR Therapy in Las Vegas and Online

 Honest Answers for Messy Humans

 Yes.
 Virtual EMDR is just as effective as in-person sessions.
-I offer online EMDR therapy for adults healing from religious trauma, sexual abuse, complex PTSD, and anxiety across Nevada, New Jersey, and Colorado.
+I offer online EMDR therapy for adults healing from religious trauma, sexual abuse, complex PTSD, and anxiety across Nevada, Utah, Colorado, and New Jersey.
 We adapt the bilateral stimulation to work remotely.
 Many clients actually feel safer doing EMDR in their own space, without the added stress of an office environment.

 3. Do I have to talk about the trauma for EMDR to work?